 There are seasons, cycles and rhythms for everything in life.
 Nothing lasts forever, and

 all things are fleeting.
 Take the seasons for example.
 In the springtime, nature is teaming with life.
 Flowers and trees are in bloom, animals are giving birth and growing their brood.
-But when winter comes, the flowers die, the trees are bare and the animals are taking shelter.
+But when winter comes, the flowers die, the trees are bare and the animals are take shelter.

-Humans too experience a fleeting earthly experience.
+Humans too, experience a fleeting earthly experience.
 We are born into this world only to one day leave the earthly plane.

-But the rhythm of nature is that there is always new growth.
+But the rhythm of nature is such that there is always new growth.
 People pass away, but babies are also born each day.
 The law of nature dictates that nothing lasts forever.
 Everything has its time.

 As negative as that sounds, it also means that the bad times, the terrible days, the pain of a breakup, the death of a family pet, or the passing of a loved one - that hurt is fleeting as well.